-Photograph of the original World Trade Center taken in March, 2001.
-Online courtesy Wikimedia Commons.
+Photograph of the original World Trade Center taken in March, 2001, about six months before the September 11 attacks.
+In this image we see the North and the South Towers.
+Online via Wikimedia Commons.

 The World Trade Center is a living symbol